Using Langroid with Non-OpenAI LLMs¶

 Langroid was initially written to work with OpenAI models via their API.
 This may sound limiting, but fortunately:

-- many open-source LLMs can be served via OpenAI-compatible endpoints.
+- Many open-source LLMs can be served via OpenAI-compatible endpoints.
 See the Local LLM Setup guide for details.

-- there are tools like LiteLLM that provide an OpenAI-like API for hundreds of non-OpenAI LLM providers (e.g. Anthropic's Claude, Google's Gemini).
+- There are tools like LiteLLM that provide an OpenAI-like API for hundreds of non-OpenAI LLM providers (e.g. Anthropic's Claude, Google's Gemini).

 Create an OpenAIGPTConfig